Get Offer

 * expected fare

-* ancillary requirement that affects the booking decision
+* ancillary requirement that changes the booking plan

 ### Typical flow